JustinMattson/checkpoint4-inspire/readme.md

 ### EXTENSION IDEAS

-- On hover the quote should show the author of the quote and disappear when not hovered over
+- [+] On hover the quote should show the author of the quote and disappear when not hovered over
-- Allow the user to set their name and have it save to localStorage
+- [ ] Allow the user to set their name and have it save to localStorage
-- Change the message from Good Morning to Good Afternoon, Evening as appropriate.
+- [+] Change the message from Good Morning to Good Afternoon, Evening as appropriate.
-- Allow the user to toggle the clock from, 12hr to 24hr.
+- [+] Allow the user to toggle the clock from, 12hr to 24hr.
 - Include an Icon to show what the weather is sunny/cloudy/rainy
-- Add a button to cycle to next quote/picture
+- [+] Add a button to cycle to next quote/picture
-- Add a settings so user can change to a new "theme" (font, background colors, etc.)
+- [ ] Add a settings so user can change to a new "theme" (font, background colors, etc.)
-- `BONUS DIFFICULTY` The todo list shouldn't have to redraw every item just because one of them changed.
+- [ ] `BONUS DIFFICULTY` The todo list shouldn't have to redraw every item just because one of them changed.
-  - If you think through some of the actions being performed you might find a way to optimize the list by only updating the one todo that changes at a time
+  - [+] If you think through some of the actions being performed you might find a way to optimize the list by only updating the one todo that changes at a time
+    NOTE: todo-service toggleTodoStatusAsync(todoId) puts just the updated status via .put(todoId, { completed: todoObj.completed })
-  - Every time you update a todo you shouldn't have to re-`get` the entire list you already know what changed about the one todo
+  - [ ] Every time you update a todo you shouldn't have to re-`get` the entire list you already know what changed about the one todo

 ### Finished?